hacoma/Synstagram-App/README.md

 Smallest screen unit that makes up the app and adopts CleanSwift's VIP architecture pattern

 ### SynstagramModule
-Modules created using the HacomaModule are essential modules for developing Scenes or App
+Modules created using the HacomaModule are essential modules for developing scenes or app

 ### HacomaModule
-Modules such as network, log, and extensions needed to develop iOS apps as well as the Synstagram
+Modules such as network, log, and extensions needed to develop iOS apps as well as the synstagram

 ## Repositories